• Skip to primary navigation

 Computers ensured that every single baby was unique / Flickr

-The budding lore of Cabbage Patch Kids named the BabyLand General Hospital as the “birthplace” of the Cabbage Patch Kids and fully committed to this story with amenities featuring the birthing, nursery, and adoption of premium Cabbage Patch Kids.
-Now, this growing fad had its own pilgrimage site for followers and this sense of purposeful travel would carry over well when the Cabbage Patch Kids hit other retailers’ shelves for the holiday season of ‘82, which is when mass production of them began in earnest.
+The budding lore of the Cabbage Patch Kids named the BabyLand General Hospital as the “birthplace” of the Cabbage Patch Kids and fully committed to this story with amenities featuring the birthing, nursery, and adoption of premium Cabbage Patch Kids.
+Now, this growing fad had its own pilgrimage site for followers.
+This sense of purposeful travel would carry over well when the Cabbage Patch Kids hit other retailers’ shelves for the holiday season of ‘82, which is when mass production of them began in earnest.

 Babyland General Hospital played into the experience of seeing the birth, care, and adoption of these dolls